autorope/donkeycar/docs/faq.md

 ### How can I make my own track?
 You can use tape, ribbon or even rope.
-The most popular tracks are 4ft wide and have 2in white borders with a dashed yelloe center line.
+The most popular tracks are 4ft wide and have 2in white borders with a dashed yellow center line.
 The Oakland track is about 70 feet around the center line.
 Key race characteristics include:
 * straightaways.
 * left and right turns
 * hairpin turn